JeremySunshine/C-Sharp-and-Unity-Projects/README.md

 <h2> C# and Unity</h2>
-<p> This respository was used during my time at The Tech Academy</p>
+<p> This respository was used during my time at The Tech Academy, where i learned the basics of how to use the programing language C Sharp and use of the Game Engine Unity</p>
 <br>
 <h2> Launguages </h2>
 <p>C#